Baroreceptor: Arterial baroreceptors

-Arterial baroreceptors are stretch receptors that are stimulated by distortion of the arterial wall when pressure changes.
+Arterial baroreceptors are located in the carotid sinus (at the bifurcation of common carotid artery into external and internal carotids) and in the aortic arch.
 The baroreceptors can identify the changes in both the average blood pressure or the rate of change in pressure with each arterial pulse.
 Action potentials triggered in the baroreceptor ending are then directly conducted to the brainstem where central terminations (synapses) transmit this information to neurons within the solitary nucleus which lies in the medulla.
 Reflex responses from such baroreceptor activity can trigger increases or decreases in the heart rate.
 Arterial baroreceptor sensory endings are simple, splayed nerve endings that lie in the tunica adventitia of the artery.
 An increase in the mean arterial pressure increases depolarization of these sensory endings, which results in action potentials.
 These action potentials are conducted to the solitary nucleus in the central nervous system by axons and have a reflex effect on the cardiovascular system through autonomic neurons.
 Hormone secretions that target the heart and blood vessels are affected by the stimulation of baroreceptors.

 At normal resting blood pressures, baroreceptors discharge with each heart beat.
 If blood pressure falls, such as on orthostatic hypotension or in hypovolaemic shock, baroreceptor firing rate decreases and baroreceptor reflexes act to help restore blood pressure by increasing heart rate.
 Signals from the carotid baroreceptors are sent via the glossopharyngeal nerve (cranial nerve IX).
 Signals from the aortic baroreceptors travel through the vagus nerve (cranial nerve X).
 Carotid sinus baroreceptors are responsive to both increases or decreases in arterial pressure, while aortic arch baroreceptors are only responsive to increases in arterial pressure.
 Arterial baroreceptors inform reflexes about arterial blood pressure but other stretch receptors in the large veins and right atrium convey information about the low pressure parts of the circulatory system.

 Baroreceptors respond very quickly to maintain a stable blood pressure, but their responses diminish with time and thus are most effective for conveying short term changes in blood pressure.
 In people with essential hypertension the baroreceptors and their reflexes change and function to maintain the elevated blood pressure as if normal.
 The receptors then become less sensitive to change.

 Electrical stimulation of baroreceptors has been found to activate the baroreflex, reducing sympathetic tone throughout the body and thereby reducing blood pressure in patients with resistant hypertension.